-Please contact Wendy VanWingeren (630-252-0500) or Bruce Glagola (630-252-9797) for details on completing the necessary procedures for shipping radioactive materials to or from Argonne.
+Please contact Wendy VanWingeren (630-252-1348) or Liz Schmidt (630-252-3931) for questions on shipping radioactive material to ANL/APS.
 It is recommended for shipping to Argonne that a commercial carrier (e.g., FedEx, etc.) is used.
 After arrival at the APS all radioactive samples will be surveyed by RSO Health Physics before they are accepted at the APS and allowed to be used for the experiment.
 The survey of individual sample containers will be performed only with a member of the experiment team present.
 After your experiment, all radioactive samples will be returned to the home institution.
 The APS does not provide long term storage for radioactive samples.
 It is the User's responsibility to complete the necessary form and arrange for return shipment with the APS through an APS Floor Coordinator.
 Users are encouraged to arrange for the return shipment details prior to starting their experiment.
-If your samples need to be returned by a specific date, please indicate this in the ESAF or to the on-duty Floor Coordinator and/or Bruce Glagola in advance.
+If your samples need to be returned by a specific date, please indicate this in the ESAF or to the on-duty Floor Coordinator and/or Wendy VanWingeren in advance.
 This will allow time for the proper procedural paperwork to be completed and arrangements made for shipment.

 All users that handle radioactive samples at the APS must complete 2 parts of the ANL Radworker 1 training course: ANL ESH 700 & ANL ESH 700PR.
 The Department of Energy does not have a reciprocity agreement in place for Radiation Worker training completed at other DOE facilities.

 ANL ESH 700: web based course available on the APS remote training website.
 This course should be completed remotely before you arrive and is a prerequisite for ESH 700PR.
 Retraining required every 2 years.